Sleep Apnea Therapy in Beachwood, OH

 Oral Appliance Therapy

 If it’s determined by a medical doctor that you would benefit from sleep apnea therapy, The Center for Advanced Dentistry is prepared to assist!
-Depending on your needs, Dr. Hornstein can fit you for either a Somnodent or The Moses, both of which are oral appliances worn during sleep.
+Depending on your needs, Dr. Schlessel and Dr. Hornstein can fit you for either a Somnodent or The Moses, both of which are oral appliances worn during sleep.
 These devices effectively treat sleep apnea by maintaining the position of your tongue and soft tissues while you sleep keeping your airway open throughout the night.
 Almost everyone affected by sleep apnea that uses this form of therapy reported a comfortable, full night’s rest when wearing it.
-These revolutionary tools can only be obtained by working with a healthcare professional like Dr. Hornstein.
+These revolutionary tools can only be obtained by working with healthcare professional like us.

 Start Sleeping Better… Today!

 Please contact us today to arrange your sleep apnea therapy appointment.
-Dr. Hornstein sees patients from Beachwood, Cleveland, Pepper Pike, Solon, Shaker Heights, and other Ohio cities.
+Our team sees patients from Beachwood, Cleveland, Pepper Pike, Solon, Shaker Heights, and other Ohio cities.
 If this will be your first time coming to our practice, please review and complete the instructions on our new patient page.

 The signs of obstructive sleep apnea are not always easy to recognize at first, but with careful consideration you can determine their presence.
 For example, the most common signs include loud snoring and gasping or choking sounds while you sleep.
 While snoring does not guarantee that you have sleep apnea, it is by far one of the most notable signs to keep in mind.
 Sleep apnea is more common in men, however, it can also occur in women, especially during or after menopause.